 There is no statutory calculation for alimony.
 Alimony is based off the actual need of one party and the ability to pay by the other party.
 Without both elements, there will be no alimony.
 Need and ability to pay are not defined by certain numbers.
 According to Florida Statute 61.08, if the court finds that a party has a need for alimony and the other party has the ability to pay, then in determining the proper type of alimony, the court shall consider:

 If alimony is awarded, the duration of alimony is decided in accordance with the length of the marriage.
-A short-term marriage is from 0-7 years, a moderate-term marriage is more than 7 years but less than 17 years, and a long-term marriage is a marriage 17 years or more.
+A short-term marriage is up to seven years, a moderate-term marriage is more than seven years but less than 17 years, and a long-term marriage is a marriage 17 years or more.
 The length of marriage is measured from the marriage date until the date of filing an action for dissolution of marriage.
 The duration of alimony can vary from a fraction of the total amount of years of the marriage to permanent alimony.

 Does it matter if one party caused the need for the divorce (i.e. criminal activity, cheating, addiction)?